Members

 Johannes Gerwien

-Johannes Gerwien (PostDoc) is a co-founder of the HULC lab.
+Johannes Gerwien is a co-founder of the HULC lab.
 His main scientific interest concerns the representation and linguistic encoding of events and the interrelation between visual perception and linguistic representation.

 Kristian Vejbæk Nicolaisen